bihealth/sodar-server/docs_manual/source/ui_project_overview.rst

 hand side of the screen.
 The sidebar on the left hand side has been expanded to display links related to the project.

-Furthermore, you can see a navigation breadcrumb for quickly returning to a parent category, as well as the project title bar displaying the project title, description and some general links.
+Below the site title bar there is a navigation breadcrumb.
+It can be used to easily return to a parent category.
+The project title bar displays the project title, description and project-specific links.

 .. figure:: _static/sodar_ui/project_detail.png
     :align: center